 Baby Led Weaning Breakfast Ideas For 10 Month Old

-- Greek yogurt with banana, hemp hearts and cinnamon
+2. Plain, full-fat yogurt with banana, hemp hearts, and cinnamon

-- Omelette strips with avocado and smushed berries
+6. Omelette strips with avocado and smushed berries or steamed apple

 Baby Led Weaning Lunch Ideas for 10 Month Old